Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach

+Here, we consider convex externality functions that can be represented by polynomials of the form $f_{ij}(y)=\sum_{r\in [d]}c_{r-1}y^{r-1}$ with nonnegative coefficients $c_{r-1}\ge 0, \forall r\in [d]$.
+In particular, we show that a slight variant of the randomized rounding algorithm derived from the work of Kleinberg and Tardos (KT) for metric labeling \cite{kleinberg2002approximation} provides a $d$-approximation for the IP \eqref{eq:SM} when applied to the optimal solution of the concave program \eqref{eq:convex-Rel}.
+The rounding scheme is summarized in Algorithm \ref{alg-main}.
+The algorithm proceeds in several rounds until all the agents are assigned an item.
+At each round, the algorithm selects a random item $I\in [m]$ and a random subset of unassigned agents $S_I^{\theta}\subseteq [n]\setminus S$, and assign item $I$ to the agents in the set $S_I^{\theta}$.

-Here, we show that if the externality functions $f_{ij}$ can be represented (or uniformly approximated) by nonnegative-coefficient polynomials of degree less than $d$, then Algorithm \ref{alg-main} returns a $d$-approximate solution to the maximum social welfare problem. \begin{theorem} Assume each externality function $f_{ij}$ is a polynomial with nonnegative coefficients of degree less than $d$.
-Then Algorithm \ref{alg-main} is a $d$-approximation algorithm for the MSW \eqref{eq:general-welfare-convex}. \end{theorem} \begin{proof} As each $f_{ij}$ is a convex and nondecreasing function, using Lemma \ref{lemm:convex-supper}, the objective function in \eqref{eq:general-welfare-convex} is a monotone supermodular function.
-Therefore, the Lov\'asz extension relaxation of the objective function \eqref{eq:general-welfare-convex} given by $f^L(\boldsymbol{x})=\sum_i f_i^{L}(\boldsymbol{x}_i)$ is a concave function, where
+In the following lemma, we show that if the externality functions $f_{ij}$ can be represented (or uniformly approximated) by nonnegative-coefficient polynomials of degree less than $d$, then the expected utility of the agents assigned during the first round of Algorithm \ref{alg-main} is at least $\frac{1}{d}$ of the expected value that those agents fractionally contribute to the Lov\'asz extension objective function.